matteovidali/Obsidian-Work-Sync/DPA/Kocher-1998.md

 \end{equation}
 $$

+### Explanation of the above horrifying summation notation
 This looks a little scary, but its not too bad:

 The first line is the actual precise definition.
 It has two terms, which are both very similar.